mcaceresb/stata-gtools/README.md

 Faster Stata for Group Operations
 ---------------------------------

-This is currently an alpha release.
-This package uses a C-plugin to provide a faster implementation for Stata's `collapse` called `gcollapse` and is also faster than Sergio Correia's `fcollapse` from `ftools`.
+This is currently a beta release.
+This package uses a C-plugin to provide a faster implementation for Stata's `collapse` called `gcollapse` that is also faster than Sergio Correia's `fcollapse` from `ftools`.

 Currently, memory management is **VERY** bad, so if you are generating many summary variables from a single source variable, please see the memory management section below.
-Support for `egen` is limited, and only `gcollapse` for Unix is available.
+Support for `egen` is limited, and only Unix versions of the plugins are available.
 Future releases will support the full range of `egen` functions and will be cross-platform.

 - [Requirements](#requirements)
 - [Installation](#installation)